 Guidelines for Development of Evidence-Based Countermeasures for Risky Driving

-Lisa Molnar, Associate Research Scientist and Associate Director – The University of Michigan Transportation Research Institute
+Lisa Molnar, Research Associate Professor – The University of Michigan Transportation Research Institute

 Associate Director – Center for Advancing Transportation Leadership and Safety (ATLAS Center)